 - Rafflesia Kerrii is in bloom between January and March for about 5 days only.
 Very difficult to predict.

-- More mosquito during the rainy season and leeches are on the soil at least until November.
+- More mosquitos during the rainy season and leeches are on the forest floor at least until November.

 The dry season starts in April/May and lasts until October.
 Wet season means heavy rain.
 It's possible that roads aren't accessible, especially in January.
 Even when the dry season begins in April/May, the roads are usually still recovering.
 June is the best months before the crowds arrive in summer.
 The annual day temp is always around 30°C while nights in the winter time from May to September are below 20°C. Expect a high humidity of 70% and more.
 More weather details: Monthly Weather and Rainfall – Morondava Madagascar

 July/August is the peak season with most visitors.
 September and October are quieter and a great time to visit.
 Alternatively visit in June, before it starts to get busy.